ebebbington/income-organiser/README.md

 * Fix the issue of not being able to edit the input fields after clicking headers and so forth

-* Add accessisiblity, use one of the electron tools to test this
+* Add accessisiblity, use one of the electron tools to test this and then update the tools used in the above to mention web accessibility

 * Backup the IO data into a json file so we aren't just relying on local storage